peer-node/flex/mac_os.md

 ```
 It may take a long time to compile if you don't have many cores.

-Install and run web app
+Install and run User Interface
 ------

-The web app is composed of
+The User Interface is composed of
 a vue.js frontend development server that
 controls the teleport and mining C++ binaries via
 REST API calls to